-Moreover, fast food is related with high cholesterol and a higher risk of suffering heart attacks.
+Moreover, fast food consumption correlates to high cholesterol and a higher risk of suffering heart attacks.

 Examples of foods which you should include in your diet to improve bone health are:

-- Eggs (rich in vitamin D and calcium fixatives in the bones)
+- Eggs (rich in Vitamin D and calcium)

 - Low-fat dairy products

-It’s also convenient to eat oily fish, such as tuna, salmon and sardines, among other types of fish, twice a week.
-This is because they are rich in omega-3 fatty acids, which are essential to your health.
+It’s also a good idea to eat oily fish, such as tuna, salmon, and sardines, among other types of fish, twice a week.
+That’s because they’re rich in omega-3 fatty acids, which are essential to your health.
 This type of fish also contains proteins.

 Daily sleep requirements vary with age.
-For instance, the average amount of sleep an adult should get is 8 hours.
+However, the average amount of sleep an adult should get is 8 hours.
 Not sleeping enough harms your immune system as well as your nervous system, coordination, concentration and mood.